Meet The Team

 Danielle is a Licensed Clinical Mental Health Counselor with a degree from Lenoir-Rhyne University.
 She works with individual adults, couples, and families.
 Danielle loves to bring curiosity, creativeness, and authenticity to the therapy process.
 Her approach is influenced by different styles such as Cognitive Behavioral Therapy (CBT) and Acceptance and Commitment Therapy (ACT).
 In this team environment she teaches skills you can actively practice to handle difficult thoughts and emotions.
 She has a solution-focused approach to help you get back to doing the things that matter to you.

-Ami holds a Masters of Arts in Education from Western Carolina University, and has worked with children and families since 2010.
-She began therapeutic work in 2018 as a Licensed Professional Counselor Associate.
-Ami empowers children, adolescents, families and adults to navigate life’s challenges and establish steps to manage mental health symptoms.
-She has experience with child and adolescent emotional and behavioral needs, family and relationship dynamics, trauma, anxiety and depression.
-As a former school counselor, Ami integrates creativity, play and mindfulness into her work, to support the whole person.
-She utilizes cognitive behavioral therapy, solution-focused interventions, trauma-informed and strengths-based approaches to meet your needs.
+Ami earned a Masters of Arts in Education from Western Carolina University.
+She has worked with children and families since 2010, and began therapy work in 2018.
+Ami is experienced with child / adolescent emotional and behavioral needs, family and relationship dynamics, trauma, anxiety and depression.
+As a former school counselor, Ami integrates creativity, play and structured interventions to support the whole person.
+She is EMDR Basic Trained and utilizes cognitive behavioral therapy, solution-focused interventions, trauma-informed and strengths-based approaches.
+Ami can help you or your child reduce difficult behaviors and symptoms, choose healthy coping skills, and increase resiliency.